i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Transmitter ratchets once for each message transmitted.
 No additional tags must be stored.
+The transmitter must also keep a counter for 'N', the message number of the message in the current chain.
+The 'N' value is included in the sent message.
+See the Message Number block definition.

 Receiver must ratchet ahead by the max window size and store the tags in a "tag set", which is associated with the session.
 Once received, the stored tag may be discarded, and if there are no previous unreceived tags, the window may be advanced.
+The receiver should keep the 'N' value associated with each session tag, and check that the number in the sent message matches this value.
+See the Message Number block definition.

 Symmetric Key Ratchet